huggingface/transformers/docs/source/en/peft.md

 pip install peft
 ```

-If you want to try out the brand new features, you might be interesting in installing the library from source:
+If you want to try out the brand new features, you might be interested in installing the library from source:

 ```bash
 pip install git+https://github.com/huggingface/peft.git